 - A deed of trust, however, has three parties: the borrower, the lender, and a “trustee.”
 The trustee obtains legal title to the secured property when the loan is taken out, and holds it until the borrower pays the debt in full.
 Depending on state law, the trustee might be an individual, such as an attorney; or a business entity, like a bank or a title company.

-In theory, the trustee is a neutral party, but the lender usually chooses the trustee, who might also be affiliated with the lender somehow.
+In theory, the trustee is a neutral party, but the lender usually chooses the trustee, who might also be affiliated with the lender or the lender's attorney somehow.
 The trustee becomes important if you stop making payments on the loan and end up in foreclosure (see below).
 Because the lender chooses the trustee (and trustees make money from handling foreclosures), trustees usually look out for the lender—not the borrower—in a foreclosure.

 Lenders Usually Foreclose Mortgages in Court and Deeds of Trust Out of Court

 If you don’t make your loan payments or breach the terms of the mortgage or deed of trust in some other way, the lender will foreclose.
 The mechanics of foreclosing a mortgage or deed of trust depend on state law and the terms of the agreement.

 Generally, in states where lenders use mortgages, the lender forecloses by filing a lawsuit against the borrower in court.
 This is called a judicial foreclosure.
 If the lender wins the suit, it gets a judgment that allows it to sell the property and use the proceeds to repay the loan.
 Judicial foreclosures normally take at least several months to complete, and as long as a few years in some states.